-Here are National Weather Service (NWS) preliminary (still needing verification) precipitation totals for May 2016 at 11 Virginia or near-Virginia locations, along with the normal for this month of the year at each location.
-Also shown are the precipitation totals at each location for the previous 12 months and the normal annual precipitation for each location.
-All values are in inches.
+Here are National Weather Service (NWS) preliminary (still needing verification) precipitation totals for May 2017 at 11 Virginia or near-Virginia locations, along with the “normal” (three-decade average) for this month of the year at each location.
+Also shown are the precipitation totals at each location for the previous 12 months and the annual precipitation normals for each location.
+The values are in inches.

 2- The Bristol location Tri-Cities Airport in Tenn., about 20 miles from Bristol, Va./Tenn.